 OTC prenatal vitamins can be purchased without a prescription at grocery stores, supercenters, and drug stores, and are usually more cost-effective than those prescribed by your doctor (unless your insurance covers the prescription vitamins).

 However, it is important to keep in mind that not all prenatal vitamins are created equal—many OTC brands are formulated with lower-quality ingredients, including synthetic vitamins and mineral salts.
 This may take some research on your part to find the brands that are held to high-quality standards and ones that include the most necessary vitamins and minerals.

 For example, research has shown that natural vitamin E is more biologically active and better retained than its synthetic counterpart.
-When looking at your OTC prenatal vitamin, you can identify the kind of vitamin E within the formula based on the label—natural vitamin E begins with “d” (d-alpha-tocopherol), while the synthetic version begins with “dl” (dl-alpha-tocopherol).
+When looking at your over-the-counter prenatal vitamin, you can identify the kind of vitamin E within the formula based on the label—natural vitamin E begins with “d” (d-alpha-tocopherol), while the synthetic version begins with “dl” (dl-alpha-tocopherol).

 Choosing Your Prenatal Vitamin

 As a soon-to-be mom, it is imperative you supplement with a high-quality prenatal vitamin to support a healthy pregnancy.
 Fairhaven Health and Nordic Naturals are endorsed by the American Pregnancy Association.